How To Count To 100 In Dutch

 Whether you’re ordering a large amount of stroopwafel or figuring out how many canals in Amsterdam you need to cross to get to your destination, knowing how to count to 100 in Dutch can come in handy.
 Numbers come up in a number of contexts, and it’s easy to gloss over them when you’re learning a new language.
 To help you get started, we created this guide to the Dutch numbers.

 We could just spell out all of the numbers from zero to 100, but we didn’t!
 Why?
-Numbers are made of constituent parts, so it’s better to learn the parts and how they fit together rather than the whole.
-We’ll start by giving you zero through 20, then the rest of the tens, and then explain how it all fits together.
+While rote memorization can be a useful tool in some parts of language learning, numbers are a place where you can figure out the different parts and assemble them into numbers.
+After all, you didn’t learn the numbers in English by memorizing everything from one to infinity: there were patterns you learned so you could make any number you wanted.
+We’ll start by giving you zero through 20 — admittedly, you do have to memorize these — then the rest of the tens, and then explain how it all fits together.

 @babbelNow you know a few basic words and phrases that might come in handy on your next trip to Amsterdam 🇳🇱🌷 #learndutch #polyglot #bilingual #learnalanguage #languagelearning #languagelearner #teachme #babbel #netherlands #dutch #amsterdam #visitamsterdam #thenetherlands